joshbang/workshop-caurosel/README.md

 Like the example we will be using slick. http://kenwheeler.github.io/slick/
 I'm confident that there are other resources that we could use to accomplish the same thing.
-For now, we'll practice
+For now, we'll practice using slick.

 We will need images to use in our carousel.
 I really like this resource: https://unsplash.com/